 - Let the jars sit undisturbed on the counter for 24 hours and then check to see if the lids have all sealed.
 Enjoy any jars of preserves that do not seal within a couple weeks and store those in the fridge.
 The jars that seal are good for up to a year and store them in a cool, dark place.

-- You will yield 4.5 litres of preserved blueberries.
+- You will yield 4.5 litres of preserved blueberries (less if you omit the water).
 More if you boil the preserves for less time before adding them to the jars.

 *You can prepare some 500ml (half pint) jars instead of all litre jars.
 If you end up with a less than full jar, just use that jar first as the excess air in the jar will decrease its shelf life.

 Edit: I reduced the amount of water in the recipe from 2 cups to 1 cup to cut down on the cooking time so that you get thicker syrup much more quickly.